carpentries-incubator/genome-mining/_episodes/07-evomining.md

 ~~~
 {: .language-bash}

-And now your prompt must be back in the dolar sign
+And now your prompt must be back in the dollar sign
 ~~~
 $
 ~~~